NixTS/woodworking-club/README.md

 ### **Content**
 + The content of this website was created by [Tobias Schmauder aka.
 NixTS](https://github.com/NixTS).
 + The overlay-hover animation in the Abous us section -> meet the team was created by my girlfriend [Valentyna](https://github.com/kayavalentina)
++ The resolution to the 'legend slips into fieldset border on apple devices' issue has been resolved by using [Mike Harrisons](https://stackoverflow.com/users/2485833/mike-harrison) awnser to a similar question on [Stackoverflow.com](https://stackoverflow.com/questions/39105300/css-can-you-positiion-a-legend-inside-a-fieldset-on-the-left-border-centered)
 + The icons in the navigation and footer were taken from [Font Awesome](https://fontawesome.com/)

 ### **Media**